Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Introduction

 \section{Introduction}

-Evidence of the nanohertz gravitational wave background (GWB) by Pulsar Timing Arrays (PTAs) marks a major milestone in low-frequency astrophysics~\cite{NG15_gwb, Antoniadis2023, reardon_search_2023, Xu2023, Miles2025}.
-This signal, consistent with the Hellings and Downs (HD) spatial correlation curve~\cite{hd83, Allen2023}, is widely believed to be the stochastic superposition of inspiraling supermassive black hole binaries (SMBHBs) distributed throughout the universe~\cite{SBS2019, Ming2019, Mingarelli2025, taylor2025}.
+Evidence of the nanoHertz gravitational-wave background (GWB) by Pulsar Timing Arrays (PTAs) marks a major milestone in low-frequency astrophysics~\cite{NG15_gwb, Antoniadis2023, reardon_search_2023, Xu2023, Miles2025}.
+This signal, consistent with the Hellings \& Downs (HD) spatial correlation curve~\cite{hd83, Allen2023}, is widely believed to be the stochastic superposition of inspiraling supermassive black hole binaries (SMBHBs) distributed throughout the universe~\cite{SBS2019, Ming2019, Mingarelli2025, taylor2025}.
 With the background established, the observational frontier has now shifted to the identification of the individual, deterministic SMBHBs that comprise it~\cite{ACC2024, ng15-cw, ng15-targeted}.

 Detecting these individual continuous wave (CW) sources presents a different challenge than the background.
-Standard PTA searches for the GWB rely heavily on spatial correlations between pulsars to distinguish gravitational waves from intrinsic pulsar noise.
-In contrast, existing searches for individual binaries typically treat the signal as a deterministic waveform in each pulsar individually, as seen in the frequentist $\mathcal{F}$-statistic~\cite{Ellis_2012} or the coherent Earth-term statistic $\mathcal{F}_e$~\cite{Babak}.
-While statistics like $\mathcal{F}_e$ utilize antenna patterns to weight the signal, these methods check for phase coherence in the time domain and are often conceptually separated from the correlation-based frameworks used for stochastic searches.
-This creates a conceptual method gap: while we view the background as a spatially correlated phenomenon, we treat the individual binaries as isolated time-series signals tethered only by geometric coefficients.
+Standard PTA searches for the GWB rely heavily on spatial correlations between pulsars to distinguish gravitational waves (GWs) from intrinsic pulsar noise.
+In contrast, existing searches for individual binaries typically treat the signal as a deterministic waveform in each pulsar individually, as in the frequentist $\mathcal{F}$-statistic~\cite{Ellis_2012, Babak}.
+This statistic uses the pulsar antenna patterns to weight the signal, however it tests for phase coherence in the time domain and is therefore distinct from the correlation-based frameworks used for stochastic searches.
+This creates a conceptual methods gap: we view the background as a spatially correlated phenomenon, yet treat individual binaries as isolated time series linked only by geometric coefficients.